 Personal space in Mexico is very different from that of the U.S. The average workplace distance while standing face-to-face between two people in the U.S. is roughly arm’s length.
 While regional differences are notable in Mexican communication, personal space is slightly closer than in the U.S.

 Most workplace touching in the U.S. is limited to the handshake.
 The Mexican handshake can consist of using two hands and a pat on the back; it is not uncommon for women and men to touch cheeks while giving a handshake.
 All extra greeting forms are signs of appreciation and respect that should not be taken for granted.

 Mexico is a High Context Culture

 Mexico is typically referred to as a high context culture and as a result Mexicans place a strong prominence on how a message is said rather than on the words used alone.
 Messages are also understood in terms the communicators’ relationship with one another.
+It is necessary to build a personal relationship when conducting business and communicating effectively.
 This affects the significance for social propriety and formality in official situations.

 Mexican behavior is more likely to be regulated by individual interpretations.
 As a result, personal understandings are more obligatory than contracts.
-Contracts in Mexico are often seen as the beginning of a relationship that can be subject to change as the business progresses.
-This contrasts to the view of low context cultures in which the contract is viewed as not subject to change.
+Contracts in Mexico are often seen as the beginning of a relationship that can enable business progress.

 When doing business in Mexico, as is the case with in any other place in the world, having a handle on the cultural particularities of doing business there will enhance chances for success in the formation of strong, profitable and mutually beneficial partnerships and ventures.